eslint-community/eslint-plugin-es-x/docs/rules/no-keyword-properties.md

+# es/no-keyword-properties
-# disallow reserved words as property names (es/no-keyword-properties)
+> disallow reserved words as property names

+- ✅ The following configurations enable this rule: `plugin:es/no-new-in-es5` and `plugin:es/restrict-to-es3`

 This rule reports ES5 reserved words as property names as errors.